Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length: Introduction

 Existing IRT-based evaluations of LLMs consider only the final response outcome.
 Yet, the response-generation process inherently contains information about the model’s reasoning behavior.
-In particular, \emph{chain of thought} (CoT) is a vital indicator of reasoning in LLMs. \citet{wei2022chain} demonstrated that prompts eliciting CoT reasoning significantly enhance LLMs' ability to resolve complex task.
+In particular, \emph{chain of thought} (CoT) is a vital indicator of reasoning in LLMs.
+The seminal paper \citet{wei2022chain} defines chain-of-thought as \textit{"A series of intermediate natural language reasoning steps that lead to the final output."} \citet{wei2022chain} demonstrated that prompts eliciting CoT reasoning significantly enhance LLMs' ability to resolve complex tasks.
 Given the autoregressive nature of LLMs, extending the CoT length necessitates additional decoding steps, thereby increasing the computation at test time. \citet{snell2025scaling} discovered that scaling the test-time compute via extending CoT length is often more effective than scaling model parameters.
 Consequently, recent training strategies for reasoning models prioritize extended CoT generation.
-For instance, Deepseek-R1 targets longer CoT sequences in training to improve performance \citep{guo2025deepseek}.
+For instance, DeepSeek-R1 targets longer CoT sequences in training to improve performance \citep{guo2025deepseek}.
 OpenAI’s o1 similarly emphasizes eliciting CoT during training \citep{jaech2024openai}.
-Therefore, CoT length can serve as a process-level indicator of how much intermediate reasoning the model performs prior to producing an answer.
+Therefore, CoT length can serve as a process-level indicator of how much intermediate reasoning the model performs prior to producing an answer, and longer CoT length is associated with stronger reasoning ability.
 Incorporating both accuracy and CoT length into a unified modeling and evaluation framework can therefore yield more reliable and discriminative ability estimates, which motivates this work.
 CoT length closely parallels the role of response time (RT) in student assessment, where the duration of problem solving is used as an auxiliary indicator of cognitive effort beyond correctness alone (e.g., \citealp{vanderlinden2007Hierarchical, meng2015Conditional, klein2009evaluating}).

+Furthermore, within the specific context of LLM evaluation, it is important to recognize that models autonomously dictate their own computational budgets during inference.
+Unlike traditional algorithms where compute is a strictly exogenous constraint, an LLM's generated reasoning length is an endogenous, self-determined action.
+Therefore, explicitly incorporating this autonomous behavioral dimension will capture a more holistic representation of an LLM's nature, while simultaneously providing quantitative insight into the expected marginal gain in ability associated with their self-determined computational budgets.